profolsen/Footnote/README.md

                   ; notice that it is unnecessary to include the path.
 ; ...
 </pre>
 In this example, modulus.ftnt (contained in the same directory as includeexample.ftnt) contains a block of code with the label 'mod'.
-When the program in includeexample.ftnt executes the 'jal mod' instruction, it jumps to the code included from modulus.ftnt with the 'mod' label and picks up execution there.
+When the program when our program executes the 'jal :modulus.mod' instruction, it jumps to the code included from modulus.ftnt with the 'mod' label and picks up execution there.

-Included files may themselves contain included files.
-files included multiple times or including themselves (directly or indirectly) have no effect on the assembly of a program.
+Included files may themselves contain included files. files included multiple times or including themselves (directly or indirectly) have no effect on the assembly of a program.